MaterSim/AtomisticSimulation/lectures/lec_08.md

 - $\hat{V}_{\text{ee}}$ : Electron-electron interaction.
 - $\hat{V}_{\text{nn}}$ : Nucleus-nucleus interaction.

 Hence, Kohn-Sham formalism reduces the many-body problem to a series of single-particle equations.
-For the case of H$_2$, there is only one Kohn-Sham equation solved because both electrons occupy the same Kohn-Sham orbital.
-We assume that both electrons have opposite spins and fill the same orbital, so the total electron density is computed as  \rho(x) = 2 |\phi_0(x)|^2.
-Howeever, in a spin-polarized (or unrestricted) system, you would need to solve two distinct Kohn-Sham equations, one for each electron.
+For the case of H<sub>2</sub>, there is only one Kohn-Sham equation solved because both electrons occupy the same Kohn-Sham orbital.
+We assume that both electrons have opposite spins and fill the same orbital, so the total electron density is computed as $\rho(x) = 2 |\phi_0(x)|^2$. **If you want to solve a spin-polarized (or unrestricted) system, you would need to solve two distinct Kohn-Sham equations, one for each electron.**

 $$
 \left[ -\frac{\hbar^2}{2m} \nabla^2 + V_{\text{eff}}(\mathbf{r}) \right] \phi_i(\mathbf{r}) = \epsilon_i \phi_i(\mathbf{r})
 $$

 1. The total energy is

 $$
 E[\rho] = T_s[\rho] + E_{\text{ext}}[\rho] + E_H[\rho] + E_{\text{XC}}[\rho]
 $$